 - 1. Log on as an administrator and run the Acronis Backup Advanced setup program. - 2.
 Click Install Acronis Backup. - 3.
 Accept the terms of the license agreement, and then click Next. - 4.
 Select the Back up this machine's data check box, and then click Next. - 5.
 Click I purchased a license or a subscription, and then click Next. - 6.
-Click Add licenses. - 7.
 Type your license key or import it from a text file, and then click OK.
-Click Next. - 8.
+Click Next. - 7.
+Ensure that the proper license is selected, and then click Next. - 8.
 In the next window, leave the default setting: I will register the component(s) later.
 Click Next. - 9.
 Specify whether the machine will participate in the Acronis Customer Experience Program (CEP).
 Click Next. - 10.
 Click Install to proceed with installation. - 11.
 On successful installation, click Finish to close the wizard window.